Hi, I’m Leon Stafford, author of the WP2Static tool.

 Baseline pricing / supporting this software

 The baseline price for WP2Static will always be a combination of the value this solution provides for people and how much it costs to develop, support and market.

 It may be in our human nature to dislike when others might be getting an advantage over us.
 If you’re able to pay the full license fee for this software, please don’t feel disadvantaged, but remember your fortune to be in that position.
 You’re also keeping the spirit of open source software alive and helping to fund future development.

 I appreciate every $ that comes in and feel duty bound to create the best software I can for all users.

 “Fair go” is common term in Australia and New Zealand, often used to implore someone act with more fairness or reason.

-To request fairer pricing for your situation, please contact me via our community, send me (Leon) a quick sentence of your situation/why you need a bit of help and I’ll gladly oblige.
+To request fairer pricing for your situation, please contact me (Leon) and send a quick sentence of your situation/why you need a bit of help and I’ll gladly oblige.